dmarcoux-archives/Berlin-Demographie-Vornamen/README.md

 Learning Sinatra by building an API with PostgreSQL, Sequel and Minitest.
 ```

+**TODO**

+1. Get rid of `Sequel.migration` and use plain SQL instead
+2. Use plain SQL migration in the Docker Compose 'db' service (See section 'How to extend this image': https://hub.docker.com/_/postgres/)

 # Introduction

 I am learning Sinatra with this project.
 I chose to build an API and I don't have a specific list of things I want to accomplish.
 I simply want to learn by doing.